Hesperian Health Guides

 Treatment for infection

 Clean the wound well.
-You may need to open up an abscess or remove stitches.
-For more on abscesses see Problems with Skin (in development).
-Unless the infected area is small and getting better fast, it is usually wise to give antibiotics.
+You may need to open an abscess or remove stitches.
+Unless the infected area is small, shows no signs of infection and is healing quickly, it is usually wise to give antibiotics.
 Give dicloxacillin, cephalexin, OR clindamycin.
-If the wound is deep, give a tetanus vaccination and tetanus immunoglobulin.
+A person who is not up-to-date with tetanus vaccinations needs a vaccination and, if the wound is deep, also an injection of antitetanus immunoglobulin.

 If the infection does not get better, it can spread through the blood.
 This is called sepsis.